 You may have heard of something called Moore's Law with regards to computing power.
 The most simplistic way to describe this is that computing power doubles roughly every year to year and a half.
 This prediction has pretty much held up fairly well over the last thirty years.
 Now, with computing power doubling over every year and a half over thirty years means that today's computers are roughly a million times faster than the first personal computers.

 This may seem like a great thing to have a PC that is extremely fast but if you look a bit more closely at how the average PC is used, much of this performance is wasted as the system sits idle for more than 95% of the time.
-With the processor sitting idle for much of the time, it isn't generally necessary for a consumer to buy the most powerful system out there.
+With the processor sitting idle, it isn't generally necessary for a consumer to buy the most powerful system out there.
 Instead, it is generally better to buy a more affordable option that will give you roughly the same overall level of experience in the software you will be running.
 After all, you don't need a massive eight core processor if your PC is going to be used just to play minesweeper.
 This article takes a look at how the average PC is used and then tries to point buyers to what would best suit their computing needs.

 The Most Common PC Tasks And Why They Don't Need Much Power

 Following internet connectivity, the next most common use of a PC is for productivity.
 This would include things such as writing up documents in a word processor, editing a spreadsheet or putting together a presentation for either a class or business.
 These tasks are primarily done either by business users or students.
 These are some of the earliest forms of computer software for personal computers and has been greatly optimized over the years.
+Often the speed of these programs is limited more by how fast you can type or enter the data.

 Media viewing was somewhat mentioned in internet connectivity when it comes to streaming but a lot of people use their computers for watching movies or listing to music that is stored either on physical media (CD or DVD) or digital files (mp3s, mpeg video, etc).
 Even with high definition video that is now available on PCs, the hardware has pretty much been optimized to handle the various standards that very little computing power is actually required to watch something like a 1080p high definition video.